IVCTool/badge_database/README.md

 File Strucure:
 * badge_graphics     this folder has the SVG files for individual badge graphics.
 * badgedb-plugin	 this is the Wordpress plugin version
+* devwordpress       for the docker compose file used to create the Wordpress plugin development environment
 * doc                this folder has documenation about the database
 * sql                this folder contains files with SQL commands to create the database on a new server
 * src                the PHP source files for the database web interface.